DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

-Author: Brendon WH Lee, Medical student, Faculty of Medicine, University of New South Wales, Sydney Australia.
+Author: Brendon WH Lee, Medical Student, Faculty of Medicine, University of New South Wales, Sydney, NSW, Australia.
 DermNet New Zealand Editor-in-chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 August 2017.
 Copy editors: Maria McGivern/Gus Mitchell.
 October 2017.

 Ocular involvement in autoimmune blistering diseases has been reported to occur both before and after the onset of skin lesions [1,2].

 Eye involvement affects people with autoimmune blistering skin diseases to varying degree.
 It is seen most commonly in:

 The initial stage of ocular involvement is autoimmune-induced conjunctival inflammation.